themhassany/ni-angular/projects/ni-datetime-picker/README.md

         (blurred)="">
     </ni-datetime-picker>

-### [(model)]
+### [(value)]
 - a date object which read to changed by datepicker.

 ### [defaultDate]
-- when 'model' is null, the datepicker will use this value to prepare the view.
+- when 'value' is null, the datepicker will use this value to prepare the view.

 ### [(locale)]
-- the locale to use for using month, and day names. availables are: fa_AF, fa_IR, en_US.
+- the locale to use for using month, and day names. availables are: fa_AF, fa_IR, en_US. provide a NiDatetimeLocale object if you want to customize.

 ### [enableLocaleSwitch]
 - show/hide the locale switcher. note: your custom calendarLocale will be ignored during switching.